mostafa-abokhadra/backEndRef/nodeJs/4-EsModules.md

 ### ES Moduele
 - at the time node.js was created there was no built-in module system in js
 - nodejs defaulted to CommonJs as its moudle system
-- as of ES15, js does have a standardized module system as part of lan itself
+- as of ES15, js does have a standardized module system as part of itself
 - that module system is called ES modules
 - instead of module.exports we use <mark>export</mark> keyword
 - export can be <mark>default</mark> or <mark>named</mark>
-- we import the exported variables or functions unig the <mark>import</mark>keyword
+- we import the exported variables or functions unig the <mark>import</mark> keyword
 - if it is a default export we can assign any name while importing
-- if it is a named export the import must be the sam
+- if it is a named export the import must be the same

 ```mjs
 // add.mjs